bernhard-pfann/pca-yield-curve-analytics/README.md

 </p>

 ### Conclusion
 None of the algorithms were significantly outperforming a naive forecast over a longer period of time.
 With a few exceptions, the short-term variations in yield curves are too stochastic and small, that any of the models could outperform.
-However, more research can be done by extending the predicition horizon, or implementing partial differencing in the time series models.
+However, more research can be done by extending the predicition horizon, or by implementing partial differencing into the time series model.